Evaluation

 Here it is at work:

-In this example, the context does not contain any information about the risk factors of Head and Neck cancer directly, but it talks about the risk factors for the more special type of $Laryngeal cancer.
+In this example, the context does not contain any information about the risk factors of Head and Neck cancer directly, but it talks about the risk factors for the more specific type of Laryngeal cancer.
 Since it contains the fact that Laryngeal cancer is a subtype of Head and Neck cancer, the risk factors listed for the former are also risk factors for the latter.
 Hence, the metric attributes a high score for groundedness to these risk factors because they are entailed in the context.
-Conversely, the context does not talk about heavy smoking, which may be intuitively correct, but since it is not mentioned in the corpus it will get a low score.
+Conversely, the context does not talk about heavy smoking, which may be intuitively correct, but since it is not mentioned in the corpus, it will get a low score.

-Once we have a report of all Question-Answer pairs and their corresponding scores for the metrics we care about, we can sort them by scores and look at the top performing and worst offending queries.
-The main idea here is to find clusters of systematic issues, rather than edge-cases.
-Such a systematic issue could for example be:
+Once we have a report of all Question-Answer pairs and their corresponding scores for the metrics we care about, we can sort them by scores and look at the top-performing and worst-offending queries.
+The main idea here is to find clusters of systematic issues, rather than edge cases.
+Such a systematic issue could, for example, be:

-- Most queries in spanish are broken because irrelevant documents are retrieved
+- Most queries in Spanish are broken because irrelevant documents are retrieved.

-- Many responses include additional practical information that is not explicitly mentioned in the corpus
+- Many responses include additional practical information that is not explicitly mentioned in the corpus.

-- Some responses are answering with irrelevant information
+- Some responses are answering with irrelevant information.

-- Broken spanish queries b/c retrieval => Your embedding is not multi-lingual
+- Broken Spanish queries because of retrieval: Your embedding is not multi-lingual.

-- Additional non-grounded information in the answer => Prompt is not authoritarian enough about only using the provided context for the response.
+- Additional non-grounded information in the answer: Prompt is not authoritarian enough about only using the provided context for the response.

-- Irrelevant information in the output => Too many non relevant documents retrieved, improve embedding, or retrieve fewer documents.
+- Irrelevant information in the output: Too many non-relevant documents retrieved.
+Improve embedding or retrieve fewer documents.

 Today, these metrics are implemented using LLMs themselves or specialized smaller models.